IvanShamatov/tiles/README.md

 - [x] Ability to rearrange frames in the stack
 - [x] Ability to change focus in the stack
 - [ ] Ability to shrink and expand focused frame
+- [ ] Ability to remove from stack